A year in review

 The project’s goal is to transplant more hard-to-place kidneys during the national allocation phase by having the Organ Center offer them to centers with an established history of transplanting them.

-Q: When does the KAPP begin?
+Q: When did the KAPP begin?

 A: You do not need to change any practices.
 OPTN policy already requires OPOs to turn over organ allocation to the Organ Center when a kidney gets to the national level for placement.